ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 32: (Dog Images)++*

 (Dog Images)++ - We worked with generating random images on Day 31.
 This time your app(GUI) should be able to return images based on the breed of dog entered by a user.

+### *Day 33: Dictionary App*

+Dictionary App - We are still in our API series.This time we will work with an API that requires authentication(api keys).
+Build a dictionary app that takes in text from the user and returns the meaning of the text using the Oxford dictionaries API.
+Head over to => https://developer.oxforddictionaries.com/ , create an account and go through the API docs.